Add Snippet

 The Morning Of:

 Eat breakfast!
 This is probably the most important thing that will help an athlete before a competition.
 Swimming (or just exercising in general) is no fun on an empty stomach!
 Not only that, but your body cannot perform very well if it does not have enough fuel.
-If you are going on a long road trip, you certainly wouldn’t forget to put gas in your car!
-Similarly, if you are going to spend all morning at a swim meet, you should “fill up your tank” before you get there!
-For this meal, I recommend things like a whole-wheat bagel or whole grain toast and a side of your favorite fruit.
+For this meal, we recommend things like oatmeal, a whole-wheat bagel or whole grain toast, and a side of your favorite fruit.
 The point of this meal is to provide your body with a lot of carbohydrates before you exercise, so that your muscles can work to the best of their ability.
 Additionally, the point of this meal should not be to stuff yourself, but just to provide you with enough fuel to last the morning.

 During the Meet:

 Stay hydrated!
 Don’t go hungry!
-Water is the best thing in my opinion to stay hydrated.
+Water is the best way to stay hydrated.
 On a particularly hot and humid day, some watered-down Gatorade can be useful to replenish all the electrolytes you lose due to sweat.
-The point of watering it down is because it is so high in sugar, and your body does not need all that sugar at once.
-One of my favorite things to do if I am drinking Gatorade (which is not too often) is make a mixture of half-Gatorade, half-water.
-That way, I can stay hydrated while still replacing the electrolytes I need.
-You should bring snacks to the meet so that you can keep fueling your body as the morning wears on.
-I recommend some light, healthy snacks such as nuts, trail mix, bananas, orange slices, dried fruit, granola bars, or a small sandwich.
-Again, similar to breakfast, the purpose of these snacks is not to fill you up.
+One option is to make a mixture of half-Gatorade, half-water.
+That way, swimmers can stay hydrated while still replacing the electrolytes they need.
+Bring some light, healthy snacks such as nuts, trail mix, bananas, orange slices, dried fruit, granola bars, or a small sandwich.
 These snacks are meant to provide your body with quick, fast energy that will help you swim fast during the meet.
-Tacos-in-a-bag should only be an after-meet celebration type of food, not in between your swims!
-Same goes for candy!
-Don’t get me wrong, I love taco-in-a-bag more than anyone, but eating that, or a hot dog, or a hamburger, or nachos, or 3 donuts in between your swims is not going to help you.
-Take it from someone who’s done it.
-Finally, as it is the middle of summer time, it is very important that you try to save energy during the meet itself by staying out of direct sunlight as much as possible.
-The sun will sap almost as much energy out of you as a hard swim will, so it is important to stay in the shade so the sun doesn’t sap your energy.
+Finally, as summertime in Maryland is quite hot, it is very important that you try to save energy during the meet itself by staying out of direct sunlight as much as possible.
+The sun will sap almost as much energy out of you as a hard swim will, so it is important to stay in the shade when you are not cheering on your teammates!

 Summary